ruchisahota/gaia/doc/documentation.md

 ##### `encryptionEnabled` `boolean`

+_This attribute is deprecated_.

 Defines if the flow has to be encrypted.
+This property is deprecated and have no incidence.

 ##### `expirationTime` `time`